mactrz/Workout-Manager/projekt/README.md

 This is a website that allows you to create your own workouts, as well as use some of the ones already available.

+Click on a workout in a list to display details about it.

 You can modify workouts and their exercises, register them and then view your progress as data on charts.